'We are still pursuing elimination': Hipkins

 Bloomfield said any group of people who are unvaccinated is a cause of concern for everyone in the country.

-He said in other child vaccination programmes done in the country, 90 per cent vaccination rates had been achieved

-He said health teams were now consulting on potentially requiring some health staff to be mandatorily vaccinated in the future.

-This would cover all workers most likely to come into contact with Covid-19.
+Health teams were now consulting on potentially requiring some health staff to be mandatorily vaccinated in the future and this would cover all workers most likely to come into contact with Covid-19, he said.

-But he emphasised that saying 90 per cent was not an invitation to 10 per cent of the population to decline to take a vaccination.

-Those with a medical reason to not get the vaccine was much less than 10 per cent of the population, he said.
+Those with a medical reason to not get the vaccine was much less than 10% of the population, he said.

 He said that was ramping up now and is skewed more at younger people because they are the ones where the greater need to be vaccinated is.